Skip to Content

 The switchback trail is on dirt and rock

-Should you get tired, there are lots of places to rest and allow other hikers to pass.
+Should you get tired, there are many places to rest and allow other hikers to pass.

 Diamond Head Tunnel

 As I neared the top of the Diamond Head crater, I reached a narrow 225-foot tunnel.
-It’s dark and has a low ceiling, so if you’re tall, be careful not to bang your head.
+It’s dark and has a low ceiling, so be careful not to bang your head if you’re tall.

-Being five feet tall, I could walk the tunnel with ease.
-I guess being short has its benefits, sometimes!
+Being five feet tall (or short), I could easily walk the tunnel.
+Being short has its benefits, sometimes!

 Diamond Head trail includes a narrow 225-foot tunnel